Regime Assessment • Layer 1

 Dominant Drivers

-- macro_theme_us_growth_business_cycle: Robust expansionary momentum in housing and capex
+- macro_theme_us_growth_business_cycle: Expansionary momentum in capital expenditure

 Key Tensions